quicwg/base-drafts/draft-ietf-quic-tls.md

 however it is recognized that these protections are imperfect.
 Therefore, additional consideration of the risk of replay are needed.

-QUIC is not inherently vulnerable to replay attack.
+QUIC is not vulnerable to replay attack, except via the application protocol information it might carry.
 The management of QUIC protocol state based on the frame types defined in {{QUIC-TRANSPORT}} is not vulnerable to replay.
-Processing of QUIC frames is idempotent and cannot result in invalid connection states if frames are reordered or lost.
+Processing of QUIC frames is idempotent and cannot result in invalid connection states if frames are replayed, reordered or lost.
 QUIC connections do not produce effects that last beyond the lifetime of the connection, except for those produced by the application protocol that QUIC serves.

-However, this does not count for costs that endpoints might incur as a result of accepting 0-RTT.
-A server that accepts 0-RTT is exposed to the cost of handling a new connection, plus the cost of processing 0-RTT packets.
-If replay protections are unable to prevent multiple connections from being initiated, this could increase these costs because attackers can send copies of 0-RTT packets to different server instances, causing the processing to be repeated.
-Servers MUST ensure that they account for any increase in costs before accepting connections or 0-RTT.
+Note:

+: TLS session tickets and address validation tokens are used to carry QUIC configuration information between connections.
+These MUST NOT be used to carry application state.
+The potential for reuse of these tokens means that they require stronger protections against replay.

+A server that accepts 0-RTT on a connection incurs a higher cost than accepting a connection without 0-RTT.
+This includes higher processing and computation costs.
+Servers need to consider the probability of replay and all associated costs when accepting 0-RTT.

 Ultimately, the responsibility for managing the risks of replay attacks with 0-RTT lies with an application protocol.
 An application protocol that uses QUIC MUST describe how the protocol uses 0-RTT and the measures that are employed to protect against replay attack.
+An analysis of replay risk needs to consider all QUIC protocol features carry application semantics.

-Disabling 0-RTT entirely is the most effective strategy.
+Disabling 0-RTT entirely is the most effective defense against replay attack.

-In the core protocol, particular attention needs to be paid to STREAM frames, which carry application data.
-If another frame type carries, or could carry, application semantics, then the risk from replay attack needs to be considered.
-For instance, though this is likely to be inadvisable, an application that attaches semantics to increases in flow control credit or stream cancellation would need to assess whether those uses were vulnerable to replay attack.

-Extensions to QUIC might create an additional exposure to replay attack if they are used by application protocols.
-QUIC extensions SHOULD describe how replay attacks affects their operation.
-Application protocols MUST either prohibit the use of any extensions that carry application semantics in 0-RTT or provide replay mitigation strategies.
+QUIC extensions MUST describe how replay attacks affects their operation, or prohibit their use in 0-RTT.
+Application protocols MUST either prohibit the use of extensions that carry application semantics in 0-RTT or provide replay mitigation strategies.

 ## Packet Reflection Attack Mitigation {#reflection}